elfsternberg/polyloader/docs/_sources/installation.txt

 Stable release
 --------------

-To install py-polymorphic-loader, run this command in your terminal:
+To install polyloader, run this command in your terminal:

 .. code-block:: console

-    $ pip install py-polymorphic-loader
+    $ pip install polyloader

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.